-Understanding and clarifying your company values is critical so you stay focused on what matters.
-Defining and conveying your brand will build awareness and attract the right people to support your business.
-Aligning your brand around your values results in a clear approach and catalyzes high growth.
+Conveying your brand builds awareness and attracts the right audience to support your business.
+Aligning your brand with your values provides a clear direction for everyone involved and drives high growth.

 Brand alignment with values is critical for two reasons:

-In the long term, your brand’s alignment will optimize scale by directing resources and reducing friction.
+In the long term, aligning your brand with your values optimizes scalability by directing resources and reducing friction.

 In one scenario, an investor learns of your product or service, appreciates the branding, and finds it aligned with the business.
 That person is likely to reach out.
 If the branding is not consistent with the company’s values, however, employees are less likely to effectively engage potential customers and job candidates as they sense the disconnect.